automl/auto-sklearn/doc/manual.rst

 Manual
 ======

-This manual give an overview of different aspects of *auto-sklearn*.
+This manual gives an overview of different aspects of *auto-sklearn*.
 For each section, we either references examples or give short explanations (click the title to expand text), e.g.

 .. collapse:: <b>Code examples</b>